Connect with us

 Poor administration, lack of staff

-The report notes the utilities position was vacant, which the city said was because of budget limitations.
+The report notes the utilities manager position was vacant, which the city said was because of budget limitations.
 The system has no succession plan for management.

 There are insufficient operators to consistently staff three shifts, seven days a week, and staff are unable to take time off without forcing remaining staff to work extra hours.
 Supervisors are working shifts in addition to their management responsibilities and lack of distribution system workers doesn’t allow for preventive maintenance.